aametwally/WEVOTE/README.md

 ```
 export PATH=$PATH:<path-to-WEVOTE>
 ```
-Alternatively, you can add the <path-to-WEVOTE> to the ~/.bashrc file.
+Alternatively, you can add the "path-to-WEVOTE" to the ~/.bashrc file.

 #### Copy WEVOTE configuration file (wevote.cfg) to the directory where your FASTA file exists: